SUSTAINABILITY AND GOVERNANCE RESOURCE CENTER

 The Coca‑Cola Company’s Human Rights Policy, Supplier Guiding Principles and Principles for Sustainable Agriculture prohibit the use of all forms of forced labor, including prison labor, indentured labor, bonded labor, military labor, slave labor and any form of human trafficking.

 This prohibition on forced labor is embedded into contractual agreements between the company and direct and authorized suppliers.
-The company expects supplier partners to develop and implement appropriate internal business processes to ensure compliance with these principles and we closely monitor implementation through independent third-party audits.
-Each year, The Coca‑Cola Company facilitates more than 2,000 third-party audits of company office locations, franchise bottlers, and suppliers and more than 30,000 third-party audits since the audit program began in 2003.
+The company expects supplier partners to develop and implement appropriate internal business processes to help ensure compliance with these principles, and we monitor implementation through independent third-party audits of company office locations, franchise bottlers, and suppliers.

 In addition to the third-party audits completed at company and supplier sites, The Coca‑Cola Company is an active member of various industry and cross-sector initiatives aimed at eradicating human trafficking and forced labor.
 We are a founding member of the Leadership Group for Responsible Recruitment, which advocates for the “Employer Pays Principle” and our Vice President for Global Human Rights co-chairs the Consumer Goods Forum (CGF) workstream focused on addressing forced labor.